polac24/StubKit/README.md

 ## Description

 StubKit provides a set of functions that speed up a process of creation of Swift stubs/mocks.
-It's goal is to require minimal amount of developer's work in mock creation while  leveraging Swift's type system type integrity for safety without meta programming nor code-generation.
+It's goal is to require minimal amount of developer's work in mock creation while  leveraging Swift's type system type integrity for safety without meta programming nor any code-generation.

 Stubs created using StubKit provide :
 * a full introspection of function calls